 After reaching out across her network, Janice was introduced to the concept of an employee matching bot for Microsoft Teams and learned that other companies had success with remote team building through these bots.

 Janice performed some research and discovered LEAD.bot and quickly recognized its value in facilitating connections between employees and managers throughout the entire organization.
 “We came across the LEAD.bot software and thought that would be a great, new way to increase employee engagement in a virtual world,” she recalls.

 Reaching Across Teams

-For a company like the health organization, utilizing LEAD.bot went beyond building company culture.
+For a company like the health organization, utilizing LEAD.bot goes beyond building a company culture.
 The agency consists of roughly 20 teams, and employees rarely interact across teams.
 Introducing new hires was very difficult virtually but connecting employees across teams seemed virtually impossible.

-Through LEAD, the health organization was able to perform employee matching with little effort, giving employees new chances to interact through Microsoft Teams.
+This problem in employee connection was exacerbated due to COVID.
+Fortunately, the health organization was able to perform employee matching with little effort, giving employees new chances to interact through Microsoft Teams with LEAD.